Cast Iron Skillet Green Chile Cheese Enchiladas

 Frequently Asked Questions:

-Is Greek yogurt necessary for this recipe?
+What does the Greek yogurt do in this recipe?

 Can I use flour tortillas instead of corn tortillas?